alfons/MandarinCornerPDFtoTSV/README.md

 - Created by [Alfons Grabher](https://alfonsgrabher.com).

 ## Installation
-Clone this repository and open `index.html` in a browser.
+Clone or download (unzip the zip file) this repository, open `index.html` in a browser.
 No additional setup required.

 ## License
 MIT License (see LICENSE file).
 Note that this does not apply to Mandarin Corner content, which remains under their copyright.
 To access Mandarin Corner content you need to become a Mandarin Corner member.